 The models were fitted in \emph{Stan} with the \emph{cmdstanr} interface \citep{cmdstanr}, and $N=200$ replications were run for each scenario, prior distribution, and sample size.
-Each replication consisted of $1000$ warmup iterations and 1000 sampling iterations.
-The hyper-parameters of the PC priors assigned to $\eta^\star$ were obtained by setting a low probability on the chance of having twice as more large jumps in the background noise process $\{\Lambda_i\}$ (larger than $3\sigma$) compared with the Gaussian case.
-For the first PC prior configuration (PC1) we set this probability to 0.2, and for PC2 we set it to 0.7.
-This is equivalent to choosing $\alpha_\eta \approx 10^{-5}$ and $\alpha_\eta \approx 0.06$, respectively (see subsection \ref{sect:scalingetaMatern}).
-Likewise, the PC priors for $\mu^\star$ were scaled so that $P(|\gamma|>2)=0.2$ (PC1) and $P(|\gamma|>2)=0.7$ (PC2) (see subsection \ref{sect:scalingmu}).
-The PC1 configuration has a higher rate parameter, so one should expect more shrinkage towards the Gaussian model.
-The IG1 and IG2 priors for $\eta^\star$ were chosen so that they would have the same mean as the PC1 and PC2 priors, and therefore they can potentially achieve the same level of contraction to the Gaussian model.
-Likewise, the variances of the N1 and N2 priors assigned to $\mu^\star$ are the same as the variances of the PC1 and PC2 priors for $\mu^\star$.
+Each replication consisted of 1000 warmup iterations and 1000 sampling iterations.
+The IG1 and IG2 priors for $\eta^\star$ were chosen so that they would have the same mean as the PC1 and PC2 priors, and therefore they could potentially achieve the same level of contraction to the Gaussian model.
+Likewise, the variances of the N1 and N2 priors assigned to $\zeta^\star$ are the same as the variances of the PC1 and PC2 priors for $\zeta^\star$.
 These prior distributions are plotted in Fig. \ref{fig:sim5}.